Please note that Tapas no longer supports Internet Explorer.

 Raviel didn’t seem flustered at all.

-The sound of something crashing reverberated through the room, signaling the end of my first birthday party.
+The sound of her body crashing to the floor reverberated through the room, signaling the end of my first birthday party.

 entthetree